United States Minor Outlying Islands: Where Boredom Goes to Die

 The Johnston Atoll: Where Birds Are the Only Audience

-Johnston Atoll is a former military base that's now a wildlife refuge.
+Johnston Atoll is a former military base that's now a refuge.
 The only residents are migratory birds who flock here during the winter months.
 We can't blame them for choosing Johnston over Navassa, but it's not exactly the most thrilling place to be.

 The Wake Island: Where You Can Watch the Sunset… and That's It